citco/validator/README.md

     }
 }
 ```
-After updating composer, add the ServiceProvider to the providers array in app/config/app.php
+After updating composer, add the ValidatorServiceProvider to the providers array in app/config/app.php

     'Citco\Mailer\ValidatorServiceProvider',